jeongwhanchoi/SAMSA/README.md

 This project is licensed under the MIT License

 ## Contact Information
-For support, questions, or to report issues, please open an issue on GitHub or reach out on Discord: flily914 (I'll always be there, expect some hours delay).
+For support, questions, or to report issues, please open an issue on GitHub.

 ## Please cite our work